ConSol-Lab/Pumpkin/pumpkin-py/README.md

 are immediately visible in the environment, without needing to run `maturin` again.

-Then, the tests can be ran with
+Then, the examples (for example `nqueens`) can be run with
 ```
-pytest
+python python/examples/nqueens.py 5
 ```